Khmilnyk: Palace of K. I. Ksido

 Near the castle tower is a building that at first sight seems to be old.
 This is the palace of the local landlord K. I. Ksido.
 At the beginning of the twentieth century, he initiated a project to construct a large palace and park complex according to a design by the Russian architect Ivan Fomin, but it was not finished.
 The complex consists of the palace and an arc-like Venice bridge over the river.

 The palace is an example of neoclassical architecture uniting the forms of Renaissance and Classicism.
-The building has two floors, and is quadratic, with towers on the main façade and corners.
-There was a dome rotunda on the roof but it was knocked off by a Soviet air attack during World War II.
+The building has two floors and is rectangular, with towers on the main façade and corners.
+There was a dome rotunda on the roof, but it was knocked off by a Soviet air attack during World War II.

 From 1920 to 1964, the building was used for agronomic and electronic schools, storehouses, a mill, and several different establishments.
-Since 1964 it has been used as a hotel.
+Since 1964, it has been used as a hotel.
 Now, the building is in very poor condition and needs major repairs.